Lavender Castle: Cancelled Series 2

 A second season was planned in advance of the broadcast of the first series, and had already been commissioned by CITV.
 26 scripts had been written by Gerry Anderson, Pauline Fisk, Chris Trengove, Jimmy Hibbert and Marco Palmer.
 For this 2nd season, the CGI sequences would have been animated by Nelvana in Canada.
-It also would've been likely to introduce new characters alongside the regular cast.
+It also would have been likely to introduce new characters alongside the regular cast.
 However, Carrington Productions International, the financiers of the show, were absorbed into Entertainment Rights (now DreamWorks Classics) in 2000, and although their successors made several attempts to get the 2nd season off the ground, the plans would ultimately be dropped the following year.

-CITV repeated the first 8 episodes during mid 2000.